Quantum observation scheme universally identifying causalities from correlations: Discrimination Method

 (7) For the current observables and the current value of $\bold{P}$, perform steps (3) through (5) to get the new value of $\bold{P}^k$.
 If there exists a $k\in\{1,2,3,4\}$ such that the third entry of $\bold{P}^k$ is 1, then there is a direct causal connection between the two qubits; else there is a common cause acting on them.

-Simulation experiments were conducted on the systems with the parameters of the quantum states(common causes) and the unitary matrices(direct causes) randomly sampled from their legal intervals.
-For each measurement, we simulated it by sampling 200 examples from $\bold{P}$ or $\bold{P}_V$(which actually includes 3 distributions) thereby getting the estimated value of $\bold{P}$ or $\bold{P}_V$.
-In total, we created 1e4 quantum states and 1e4 unitary matrices respectively.
-The tolerance of the algorithm was set as 1-e1, which means that if $|a-b|<1-e1$, we argue $a=b$.
+Simulation experiments were conducted on the systems with the parameters of the quantum states (common causes) and the unitary matrices (direct causes) randomly sampled from their legal intervals.
+For each measurement, we simulated it by sampling 200 examples from $\bold{P}$ or $\bold{P}_V$ (which actually includes three distributions) thereby getting the estimated value of $\bold{P}$ or $\bold{P}_V$.
+In total, we created 10000 quantum states and 10000 unitary matrices respectively.
+The tolerance of the algorithm was set as 0.1, which means that if $|a-b|<0.1, a, b\in \mathbb R$, we argue $a=b$.
+Consequently, given two vectors $\bold{P}_{a}=(a_1,a_2,a_3)'$ and $\bold{P}_{b}=(b_1, b_2, b_3)'$, they were considered to be equal, if $\forall i\in\{1,2,3\} $, $|a_i-b_i|<0.1$.
+The relatively loose tolerance can prevent a bad immediate discrimination conclusion when the estimated $\bold{P}$ is near $(0,0,1)'$; and $\bold{P}$ in these cases would be transferred to the planes near $l(-1)$ [see step (6)], where a reliable discrimination can always be obtained even the tolerance is relatively big.
 Each experiment was repeated five times.
 The average number of failed cases is $251(\pm10)$, accounting for $1.26\%(\pm0.05\%)$.
-And when the number of sampling increased to more than 800, no failure cases were observed. \tikzstyle{decision} = [diamond, draw, fill=blue!20, text width=4.5em, text badly centered, node distance=3cm, inner sep=0pt] \tikzstyle{block} = [rectangle, draw, fill=red!20, text width=8em, text centered, minimum height=1.5em] \tikzstyle{line} = [draw, -latex'] \tikzstyle{elli} = [draw, ellipse,fill=blue!20, node distance=3cm, minimum height=2em] \tikzstyle{io} = [trapezium, trapezium left angle=70, trapezium right angle=110, minimum width=1.5cm, text centered, draw=black, fill=blue!30] { }
+And when the number of sampling increased to more than 800, no failure cases were observed.